Parmeggiani-Lab/elfin-ui/README.md

  		* Only intra-network auto mirroring is supported.
  		* For inter-network simultaneous extrusion, first select one member of each mirror-link group, and then use the Select Mirror Links operator.

+### Known Bugs:
+ * Sometimes the deletion cleanup is not called.
+Not sure of the cause yet, but can be alleviated by <kbd>ctrl</kbd>+<kbd>z</kbd> then re-deleting.

+### Known Limits:
+ * There is no spatial constraint to keep a network together.
+This means if the user accidentally or intentionally pull away a network into parts, elfin doesn't know that.
+The proper way to "sever" a network into parts is to use the Sever Network operator, which will let elfin know that two parts of a network should now become separate networks.
+After doing so, the user may move and transform the severed parts freely.

 ### TODO: Currently Working On:
  * Export to Elfin Core format
  * Documentation for all operators